Beyond Perfect: Bodies, Barbie, and Boardrooms

 We typically pretend to judge character from ideas and actions, but the body serves quite literally as the embodiment of values that others might assume we have— an extremely fit person is more likely to be considered and celebrated as disciplined (even if their addiction to exercise costs them connection), while a smoker’s character must be weak.

-Indeed, we live in a society that admires people who show commitment or restrain pleasure or embrace pain (“no pain, no gain”).
+Indeed, we live in a society that admires people who show commitment, restrain pleasure, or embrace pain (“no pain, no gain”).
 We are quick to make judgments about others based on our observations of their exercising and eating behaviors: “Oh, you look so healthy.
 Oh, you’re such a healthy eater.
 Oh, you look fit.
 Oh, you’re slender.”
-There’s this association between what we observe on the surface and broader judgments about who the person is and how healthy their lifestyle is.

-In a nutshell, how “worthy” of attention or love or respect a person is might be based on physical appearance.
+There is a connection between what we observe on the surface and broader assessments of a person's character and the healthfulness of their lifestyle.
+How “worthy” a person is of attention, love, or respect might be based on their physical appearance.
 How we look also enables us to belong or exposes us to the risk of being rejected from our respective tribes.

 For some of us, our bodies start shrinking and then slowly disappearing — and our minds, which have been along for the ride the whole time, have also taken damage, damage from which it often takes very skilled intervention, resources, and support to recover.
 (We share a personal perspective at the end of this piece).

 The personal toll is enormous, but so are the social and economic costs (please see this report by STRIPED and Deloitte for data and context), for the 28.8 million or so individuals in the U.S. alone who suffer from eating disorders over their lifetimes.
 About 6.6 million are men.
-One person in the US dies ever 52 minutes as a result of an eating disorder — about 10, 200 individuals.
+One person in the US dies every 52 minutes as a result of an eating disorder — about 10,200 individuals.

-In this post we explore the reality of competing for perfection in a increasingly visual world and what we can do as individuals, consumers, parents, employers, and leaders to help combat an accelerating rise in eating disorders across all sectors of society.
+In this post, we explore the reality of competing for perfection and what we can do as individuals, consumers, parents, employers, and leaders to help combat an accelerating rise in eating disorders across all sectors of society.

 Our Body as Ourselves